awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux-extend.md

 ### More about platform hooks<a name="platforms-linux-extend.hooks.more"></a>

 Hook files can be binary files, or script files starting with a `#!` line containing their interpreter path, such as `#!/bin/bash`\.
 All files have to have execute permission\.
-Use `chmod +x` to set execute permission on your hook files\.

 Elastic Beanstalk runs files in each one of these directories in lexicographical order of file names\.
 All files run as the `root` user\.
 The current working directory \(cwd\) for platform hooks is the application's root directory\.
 For `prebuild` and `predeploy` files it's the application staging directory, and for `postdeploy` files it's the current application directory\.
 If one of the files fails \(exits with a non\-zero exit code\), the deployment aborts and fails\.